tarynchiang/Projects-in-Python/Shortest Path Search/README.md

-Use A* algorithm to find shortest paths in a map of Minneapolis
+Use A* algorithm to find shortest paths in a map of Minneapolis.